United Kingdom in the Junior Eurovision Song Contest 2003

-The United Kingdom participated in the inaugural Junior Eurovision Song Contest 2003, which was held on 15 November 2003 in Copenhagen, Denmark.
-National broadcaster ITV was responsible for their participation and organised a national final to select the British entry.
-Ultimately, Tom Morley was selected with "My Song for the World".
+The United Kingdom was represented at the Junior Eurovision Song Contest 2003 with the song "My Song for the World", written and performed by Tom Morley.
+The British participating broadcaster, ITV, organised a national final to select its entry for the contest.
+This was the first-ever entry from the United Kingdom in the Junior Eurovision Song Contest.

 Tom Morley performed twelfth in the running order, following the entry from Belgium and preceding the entry from Denmark.
 The United Kingdom finished in third position with 118 points.

 Before Junior Eurovision

 Junior Eurovision Song Contest 2003: The British Final

 The final was held on 6 September 2003 at Carlton Studios in Nottingham, and was broadcast on ITV1.
 The show was presented by Mark Durden-Smith and Tara Palmer-Tomkinson, and regional televoting groups selected the winner from the eight competing acts.